 They also seem to be quite adaptable regards temperature and can be kept at normal room temperature, although this slows down the brood’s cycle, it also slows down the ant’s metabolism so they live a bit longer.

-Warning: Be wary of buying low priced colonies that only have 10-30 workers as this size colony does not exist naturally.
-Some sellers knowing that it is not possible for the hobbyist to identify the egg laying ‘gamergate’ from the other workers, will split larger colonies into two or three separate parts - just so they can make more money, and then obviously only the division with the gamergate will be viable.
+Warning: Be wary of buying low priced colonies that only have a small number of workers (10 - 30) as this size colony does not exist naturally.
+Some sellers knowing that it is not possible for the hobbyist to identify the egg laying ‘gamergate’ from the other workers, will split larger colonies into two or three separate parts just so they can make more money, and then obviously only the division with the gamergate will be viable.